hdeeg/utm_ufit/code/aux/README.md

 - ufitrandomrep.pro :  runs UFIT repeatedly with random offsets of initial values.
 Typically used for AMOEBA fits.

--ufitloop.pro : example of a wrapper that steps UFIT through a set of initial values; (in this case, the parameter 1radi).
+- ufitloop.pro : example of a wrapper that steps UFIT through a set of initial values; (in this case, the parameter 1radi).
 Needs modification for any use.

 - utmparplot.pro :  reads a list of .utm setupfiles and displays distributions and correlations of selected parameters.
 Intended to interpret sequences of  output (.fout ) setup-files from ufitrandomrep.pro  or ufitloop.pro.